When and How To Use “To Whom It May Concern” In a Letter

 And if you weren’t given the name of a specific person, or no names are listed online, we can think of all sorts of greetings that sound warmer and more respectful.

-Better Versions of ‘To Whom It May Concern’
+Alternatives for ‘To Whom It May Concern’

 You called, checked their website and even mined social media.
 But you still have no clue who’s on the other end of that email address or whose desk your cover letter or other business correspondence will come across.